JoonasPel/steamplayersBackend/readme.md

 ### Database:

-Periodically collected data is stored in RDS(using PostgreSQL).
+Periodically collected data is stored in RDS(PostgreSQL as engine).
 The database includes game IDs+Names, playercount history with timestamps, current players, 24-hour peak and bottom playercounts and trending games with their player increase percentage.

 ### Cache: